pranavkrgupta/Swiggy--Magical-Arena-Assignment/Readme.md

 Attack damage is 4 _ 5 = 20 ; Defending strength = 5 _ 3 = 15 ; Player A health reduced by 5 to 45

 And so on

-**Rules of the Game:**
-You can use Java, Go or Node.js to implement the solution, without using any third-party libraries or frameworks ( common and essential helper libs and packages are allowed ex. math.rand() is ok).

-The code should NOT be hosted on GitHub or made public.
-Create a zip of the folder with local git history and you should provide us with the zip

-You should provide a README file in the repository that explains how to run the code and any other relevant information.

-You should provide unit tests for your solution.

-We expect you to commit frequently with relevant commit messages.
-Multiple incremental commits are valued over one all-inclusive commit.

-**Evaluation Criteria:**

-We will evaluate your solution based on the following factors:

-_Simple design_: Does the code have a clear and simple design?
-Is it easy to understand and modify?

-_Readability_: Is the code well-organized and easy to read?
-Are the naming conventions clear and consistent?

-_Modelling_: Are the objects and classes used in the code well-designed and appropriate for the problem at hand?

-_Maintainability_: Is the code easy to maintain and modify?
-Are there any potential areas of concern or technical debt?

-_Testability_: Are there comprehensive unit tests for the code?
-Does the code have a high degree of test coverage?